hawkinsw/quic-wg-wiki/Implementations.md

 - **Handshake:** QUIC Crypto, RFC 8446
 - **Protocol IDs:** `0xFF000020`, `0xFF00001D`, `0xFF00001C`, `0xFF00001B`
 - **Public server:**
-  - http3-test.litespeedtech.com:4433, http3-test.litespeedtech.com:4434 (sends stateless retry packets), and http3-test.litespeedtech.com:4435 (faster downloads due to less logging), :4437 (siduck-00 :duck:), and :4440 (delayed acks) for ID-32, ID-29, ID-28, and ID-27 as well as Google QUIC versions Q043, Q046, and Q050
+  - http3-test.litespeedtech.com:4433, http3-test.litespeedtech.com:4434 (sends stateless retry packets), and http3-test.litespeedtech.com:4435 (faster downloads due to less logging), and :4437 (siduck-00 :duck:) for ID-32, ID-29, ID-28, and ID-27 as well as Google QUIC versions Q043, Q046, and Q050
     - This server supports HTTP/3 and QPACK and provides some services to test transfer of data each way.  `GET /` for details.
+    - Delayed ACKs are supported -- versions -01 and -02.
   - www.litespeedtech.com:443 is our production web server.

 ### [MsQuic](https://github.com/microsoft/msquic)